Jack Wells (rugby league)

 He played for the Wigan Warriors in the Super League, and spent time on loan from Wigan at both the Swinton Lions and the Toronto Wolfpack in the Betfred Championship.

 Background

 Wells was born in Salford, Greater Manchester, England.

 Playing career

 Wigan Warriors

 He has spent time on loan from Wigan at both the Swinton Lions and Toronto Wolfpack in the Betfred Championship.

 Salford Red Devils

 On 16 December 2020 it was announced that Wells would be joining the Salford Red Devils for the 2021 season; his hometown club and the club he supported as a boy.
+He left the Red Devils after disappointing in super league dropping down to play part time rugby.
+His brother Daniel became involved in a scandal.